Skip to main content

 Buttonwood Farm Sunflower festival and noble cause in Connecticut

 "Light-enchanted sunflower, thou Who gazest ever true and tender On the sun's revolving splendour."
-Pedro Calderon de la Barca I have been a sunflower adherent but not as much until I saw the Buttonwood sunflower farm.
-Tucked away from the claustrophobic city, this serene scene of sunflowers in quint town Griswold, thousands of sunflowers blooming in 14 acres of land is surreal.
-About 50 miles away from the capital of CT, Hartford this picturesque farm enhanced with meadows and barn houses, historic stone walls and cows, and of course, farm-made ice cream also contributes towards a great cause.
-A bunch of fresh-cut sunflowers will cost you a $10.00 donation and 100% of the proceeding goes to Sunflowers-For-Wishes for children with critical illnesses.
-If you happen to live nearby or visit this area make sure to witness this gorgeous farm and also contribute towards the noble cause.
-It was my pleasure to visit last weekend.
+Pedro Calderon de la Barca I have been a sunflower enthusiast, but not as much until I visited the Buttonwood Sunflower Farm.
+Tucked away from the claustrophobic city, this serene scene of sunflowers in the quaint town of Griswold, thousands of sunflowers blooming in 14 acres of land, is surreal.
+About 50 miles away from the capital of Connecticut, Hartford, this picturesque farm, enhanced with meadows and barnhouses, historic stone walls, cows, and, of course, farm-made ice cream, also contributes to a great cause.
+A bouquet of fresh-cut sunflowers will cost you a $10.00 donation, and 100% of the proceeds will go to Sunflowers-For-Wishes for children with critical illnesses.
+If you live nearby or visit this area, be sure to experience the beauty of this gorgeous farm and also contribute to a noble cause.
+It was m...